 Ms. O'Sullivan began her distinguished career in policing in 1981, holding numerous leadership positions throughout her 30 years of service until retiring as Deputy Chief of Police (Ottawa).
 Continuing forward with her work, and drawing on her background and interest in assisting those affected by crime, Ms. O'Sullivan began an appointed term as Canada's Federal Ombudsman for Victims of Crime on August 16, 2010.
-She was renewed for a second three-year mandate in July 2013.
+After fulfilling two full three-year mandates, she was renewed for a one-year extension in August 2016.

 During her time as Ombudsman, Ms. O'Sullivan has continually placed a strong emphasis on ensuring that victims' voices are heard at the federal level and has pushed for positive change for victims of crime in Canada, including making recommendations to the Government of Canada on legislative and policy amendments.

 DID YOU KNOW?

 Ombudsman is a Swedish gender neutral word, means to represent the people and Sweden had the first Ombudsman in 1809.